hanzec/hzcc/README.md

 ### Release build

 In release build, we will use `-O3` optimization level.
+In order to compile, you need to run following command at the **root folder of git repository**:

 ```bash
 cmake . -B./build/ && cd ./build && make mycc documentation -j$(nproc)